 About Joseph

 I am a PhD candidate advised by Dr. Hannah Marx at Cornell University and the L.H.
-Bailey Hortorium.
-My aim is to learn about the origins of alpine plants and the assembly of alpine plant communities using museum collections, genomic data, and phylogenomic tools.
-I am particularly excited about exploring these questions through Erigeron, a species-rich and charismatic genus of daisies that is well-represented in arctic and alpine habitats.
+Bailey Hortorium Herbarium.
+I am broadly interested in exploring when, where, and how lineages adapt to novel environments (particularly the alpine and arctic) using museum collections, genomic data, and phylogenomic tools.
+I am especially excited about exploring these questions through Erigeron, a species-rich and charismatic genus of daisies that is well-represented in arctic and alpine (and many other!) habitats.

 Previously, I was at the University of New Mexico and the Museum of Southwestern Biology.
 I earned my M.Ed. at UMass-Boston through the Boston Teacher Residency and taught 6th grade earth and space science in Olympia, WA.
 I earned my M.S. in plant sciences at Washington State University in the Roalson Lab and completed my B.A. at the University of Colorado in 2015 where I worked in the COLO herbarium and the Tripp Lab.